mikkokallio/bicep-workshop/README.md

 This task involves creating a resource that is dependent on another.
 - Create an app service plan and app using the templates in https://learn.microsoft.com/en-us/training/modules/build-first-bicep-template/3-define-resources.
 - Change the symbolic names of the two new resources to `xxx` and `yyy`, respectively.
 Deploy or run what-if.
 What happens?
 If any errors occur, fix references so that the code works again.
+- Change the locations of both resources to `westeurope` and deploy.
+What happens?
 - Change the names of the resources to `xxx` and `yyy`, respectively, and change the locations of both resources to `westeurope`.
-- Add descriptions where applicable.
-(From here on, do this every time you add new params, resources, etc.)
+After these changes, deploy.
+What happens?

 ## Task 1.4: Rollback a deployment